sgorgun/if-else-statements/README.md

 | false | true  | -567            |
 | false | false | 789             |

-The algorithm with identical result table can be implemented using an _if_ statement **with** _else_ part.
+Identical results can be obtained by implementing an algorithm using the _if_ statement **with** an _else_ part.

 ![Task 2-2 Flowchart](images/task2-2.png)

 Implement the [DoSomething2](IfElseStatements/Task2.cs#L11) method in the _Task2_ class using an _if-else_ statement.
 The code should conform to the algorithm on the flowchart above.

-_DoSomething1_ and _DoSomething2_ methods have similar algorithms and they produce the identical result for same input parameter values.
+_DoSomething1_ and _DoSomething2_ methods have similar algorithms and they produce the identical results for same input parameter values.

 ### Sub-task 3

-Implement the [DoSomething1](IfElseStatements/Task3.cs#L5) method in the _Task3_ class using an _if_ statement **with no** _else_ part.
+Implement the [DoSomething1](IfElseStatements/Task3.cs#L5) method in the _Task3_ class using the _if_ statement **without** an _else_ part.
 The flowchart below shows the algorithm the code should conform to.

 ![Task 3-1 Flowchart](images/task3-1.png)

-The expected result table has the method outputs for various values of the _b_ and _i_ input parameters.
-The expected method outputs are implemented as test cases for the method [unit test](IfElseStatements.Tests/Task3Tests.cs#L50).
+The expected results table has the method outputs for various values of the _b_ and _i_ input parameters.
+The expected method outputs are used as test cases for the method [unit test](IfElseStatements.Tests/Task3Tests.cs#L50).

 | b     | i               | Expected Result |
 |-------|-----------------|-----------------|